-On an average, 36 million people die annually from global burden of chronic diseases (63% of global deaths), of which cardiovascular disease is the leading cause of deaths globally numbering to 17.7 million deaths per annum.
-With the increasing emphasis on universal healthcare access it is no surprise medical tourism has emerged emerged as a major solution provider for such grave diseases.
+On an average, 36 million people die annually from the global burden of chronic diseases (63% of global deaths), of which cardiovascular disease is the leading cause of deaths globally numbering to 17.7 million deaths per annum.
+With the increasing emphasis on universal healthcare access, it is no surprise medical tourism has emerged as a major solution provider for such grave diseases.

 India has set its global footprint in the healthcare sector and the country is taking the right steps to increase its impetus in medical tourism.
 The industry, both on the public and private platform, is all set to enhance medical technology advancements, capacities of bedding by 25% and overall improvement in the quality of healthcare.
 This is further supplemented by alternative medicines of Ayurveda and Homeopathy by AYUSH ministry.